 This residency is structured as a three-year training program, with two thirds dedicated to clinical training and one third to applied research and development.
 By the end of our program, physics residents will be ready to embark on a career in radiation oncology physics.
 They will be well prepared for their board examinations, and have experience in all the tasks required of a clinical physicist.

-An application for CAMPEP accreditation is currently under way and anticipated to be in place at the end of 2020.
-The curriculum will follow the recommendations of AAPM Report 249.
-Learning is structured as a hands-on apprenticeship and lectures, intended to support the resident in incrementally acquiring core competence to practice independently.
+An application for CAMPEP accreditation was submitted in August 2020 and is currently under review.
+Our curriculum follows the recommendations of AAPM Report 249.
+Learning is structured as a hands-on apprenticeship and lectures, intended to support the resident in incrementally acquiring core competence to practice radiation oncology physics independently.

-Residents will work through a series of clinical rotations and learning modules in radiation therapy.
-They cover such topics as:
+Residents will work through a series of clinical competencies and rotations including:

 Copyright © 2020 Allegheny Health Network.
 All rights reserved